konkked/employee-department-demo/README.md

 	6. Open h2 console and login to the same (basic h2 properties have been set in the application)

-<h4>Assignment / TODOs:</h4>

-As part of backend team, you need to write REST APIs to

-    - Get average salary to be paid to given department

-    - Compare two salaries component-wise

-    - Update base salary

-You will need to do below tasks:

-	1. Apply required annotations / add required methods to all repositories

-	2. Apply required annotations / add required methods to all services

-	3. Update / re-factor Controller layer

-	4. Write basic unit tests to test implemented functionalities

-Feel free to re-factor the existing code in case required.

 <br/>

 Build: